svaarala/duktape/doc/feature-options.rst

   targets.
 The macro may need to call out to a helper function in practice, which is much slower than an inline implementation.

+Current limitations:

+- Duktape internal debug code enabled with e.g. ``DUK_OPT_DEBUG`` and ``DUK_OPT_DPRINT`` doesn't have enough plumbing to be able to decode pointers.
+Debug printing cannot currently be enabled when pointer compression is active.

 DUK_OPT_DATAPTR16, DUK_OPT_DATAPTR_ENC16, DUK_OPT_DATAPTR_DEC16
 ---------------------------------------------------------------